 In the 2019 Health Care Provider Fee Schedule and Billing Instructions, there was an omission of text on page 14, under "Materials and Supplies."
 The last statement in that section should read:

 "Materials and supplies provided during a hospital inpatient stay, hospital outpatient treatment or surgery, or emergency room visit shall be reimbursed based on the appropriate hospital ratio."

 The correction is retroactive to January 1, 2019.

-Provider's Report of Physical Ability (PROPA), a form initiated in the 2018 Fee Schedule.
+Provider's Report of Physical Ability (PROPA)

 For the method of payment for Freestanding Ambulatory Surgery Centers, please see page 10 of the Fee Schedule and Billing Instructions.

 Ratios Effective January 1, 2019 can be found on page 11 of the Fee Schedule and Billing Instructions document.